Hair Loss During Pregnancy: Telogen Effluvium

 - Hair is fragile when it is wet, so be gentle; avoid fine tooth combs

-- If you need to use blow dryers and other heated hair instruments, try to use the cool setting
+- If you need to use blow dryers and other heated hair instruments, use the cool setting

 - Supplement your diet with the following nutrients: